Annibor/EarthEcho-Studios/README.md

 I used [Color Contrast Shecker](https://coolors.co/contrast-checker/112a46-acc8e5) to make sure I used colors that had good contrast to eachother.

 - ![Color Contrast](docs/screenshots/color-contrast-checker.png)

+- At first I used all the colors from the color palette, but once I made the color contrast checks, I choose to use some tints and shades from the original colors instead.
+  - Two tints from the color #fefae0 I used where #fffdf0 and #fffef9.
+  - Two shades I used from the color #bc6c25 where #96561e and #4b2b0f.

 ### Fonts